Home

 Kumeyaay Native speaker Stan Rodriguez, a Kumeyaay bird singer from the Santa Ysabel reservation, speaks in Kumeyaay and translates it into English, plays a can rattle and sings Ipai and Diegueño Yuman songs.

-HOKAN LANGUAGE FAMILY GROUP
+HOKAN LANGUAGE FAMILY GROUP:

-The Hokan languages are spoken in the southwestern and west coast of the United States of America, and in northwestern Mexico (Baja California and Sonora).
-The Hokan language family includes:
+The HOKAN LANGUAGES www.native-languages.org are spoken in the southwestern and west coast of the United States of America, and in northwestern Mexico (Baja California and Sonora).
+VISIT NATIVE LANGUAGES WEBSITE for deeper academic information on these areas.

 Delta-Californian Languages: